 A detailed description of the facilities available in CERIC can be found here.

 Before enabling the regular users’ access, SOLARIS might decide to offer access for "expert commissioning" of its beamlines – subject of the commissioning progress.
 In order to have such access granted, you should have the know-how about beamlines and end-stations commissioning.
-It is important that you consider that the main goal is the fine tuning of the infrastructure and give the extensive expertise in developing and utilizing the experimental equipment, methods, and procedures.
+It is important to bear in mind that the main goal is the fine tuning of the infrastructure and making available the extensive expertise in developing and utilizing the experimental equipment, methods and procedures.
 You should be prepared to provide input in possible solving technical problems.
 The experiments should demonstrate the performance of the infrastructure.
-Scheduling and rescheduling may occur with short notice.
+Scheduling and rescheduling may occur at short notice.
 For more information, please contact SOLARIS Users’ Office directly (firstname.lastname@example.org).

 CERIC is conducting a pilot on open access to research data.
 You may be asked during your experiment whether or not you accept providing open access to your data.

 Two Steps deadline